-Energy prices have soared this year, and there has been a lot of focus on the different options for powering our homes, offices and cars.
-Energy stocks in general have performed much better than the rest of the market this year — it’s one of the few sectors that is up overall — but it’s not too late to get on board.
+Energy prices soared last year, and there has been a lot of focus on the different options for powering homes, offices and cars.
+Energy stocks in general performed much better than the rest of the market last year but have lost considerable ground so far in 2023.
+The S&P 500 Energy Sector Index, for example, is down 10%.

 Oil and Gas Stocks